aws/amazon-genomics-cli/site/content/en/docs/Getting started/_index.md

 ---

 {{% pageinfo %}}
-The following links will help you install AGC and quickly run a demo workflow.
+The following links will help you install Amazon Genomics CLI and quickly run a demo workflow.
 {{% /pageinfo %}}